 PERSONAL BOARDS VS GROUP BOARDS

-After creating 10-25 personal group boards (the number of personal boards you create is up to you) it’s time to search high-quality group boards.
+After creating 10-25 personal group boards (the number of personal boards you create is up to you) it’s time to search for high-quality group boards.

-Contrary to personal boards where the only pinner is you, with group boards you have several contributors on board.
+Contrary to personal boards where the only pinner is you, with group boards you have several contributors on each board.

 A group board is basically a personal board someone turned into a group board by inviting contributors to it.